PlasmaControl/DESC/docs/dev_guide/configuration_equilibrium.rst

 -----------------------------------

 To construct an equilibrium, the relevant parameters that decide the plasma state need to created and passed into the constructor of the ``Equilibrium`` class.
-See :ref:`Initializing an Equilibrium` for a walk-through of this process.
+See ``Initializing an Equilibrium`` for a walk-through of this process.

 These parameters are then automatically passed into the ``Configuration`` class, which is the abstract base class for equilibrium objects.
 Almost all the work to initialize an equilibrium object is done in ``configuration.py``, while ``equilibrium.py`` serves as a wrapper class with methods that call routines to solve and optimize the equilibrium.